Arvindprksh/arvindprksh.github.io/_posts/MachineLearning/Tensorflow/2017-06-27-How_To_Install_Tensorflow.md

   - "/img/Image/BigImages/sanfrancisco.jpg" : "San Francisco, CA (2016)"
 ---

-**referenced from Installing Tensorflow in officail site of tensorflow**
+**referenced from Installing Tensorflow in official site of tensorflow**

 In my computer, I will follow Installing Tensorflow on Ubuntu